Luka-pp/MS1/README.md

 ##### Issue

-Bigest issue that i have encountered was the responsivenes of the carousel images.
+Bigest issue that I have encountered was the responsivenes of the carousel images.
 The images look perfact (as intended) on mobile and on tablet screens.
-The issue is happening with desktop and large deskrtop screens where images might look a bit streched.
+The issue is happening with desktop and large desktop screens where images might look a bit streched.
 This project was focused on mobile first design so the images look perfect on mobile and medium devices.
 I have made sure that they are acceptable on large and extra large screens.

 ## Version Control